RealWhyKnot/WKAvatarOptimizer/README.md

 ## Known Issues & Debugging

-### Invisible Meshes (Current Priority - Debugging Grayscale Textures)
+### Invisible Meshes / Broken Textures (Grayscale/Incorrect) in Play Mode
-**Status:** Ongoing Investigation
+**Status:** **Actively Debugging**

 **Symptoms:**
-*   **Initial:** Meshes are completely invisible after optimization.
+*   Some meshes remain completely invisible after optimization.
-*   **After Fix 1 (Keyword Injection):** Meshes become visible (can be toggled on/off) but their textures appear grayscale or broken, particularly when in Play Mode in Unity.
-Exiting Play Mode shows textures correctly.
+*   Other meshes are visible but their textures appear grayscale, desaturated, or incorrect (e.g., Normal Map colors) when in Play Mode.
+They appear correct in the Editor (Edit Mode).

-**Root Causes & Diagnosis:**
+**Diagnosis & Root Cause Identification:**

-1.  **Invisible Meshes (Addressed):**
+1.  **Invisible Meshes (Re-diagnosis):**
-    *   **Original Problem:** Complex shaders (like Poiyomi) often define keywords (`#pragma shader_feature`) within nested `#include` files.
-The `ShaderAnalyzer` historically missed these, leading to `MaterialOptimizer` filtering out valid keywords.
-Consequently, `ShaderOptimizer` received an empty keyword list and failed to inject `#define` statements into the generated shader.
-This resulted in conditional code blocks (`#ifdef`) evaluating incorrectly and breaking shader logic, causing geometry to be invisible.
-    *   **Fix Implemented:** `MaterialOptimizer.cs` was updated to pass *all* enabled keywords from the material to the `ShaderOptimizer`, ensuring that `#define KEYWORD 1` statements are always injected for active keywords, regardless of whether `ShaderAnalyzer` initially detected them.
-This should resolve the core "invisibility" issue.
+    *   **Original Fix Attempt:** Previously, the issue was believed to stem from `ShaderAnalyzer.ParseCodeLinesRecursive` failing to detect `CGPROGRAM` due to whitespace.
+A fix was implemented to use `line.Trim()`.
+    *   **New Discovery:** Further investigation revealed that the `ShaderAnalyzer.Run` method (which calls `ParseCodeLinesRecursive`) *also* had a whitespace-sensitive check for `CGPROGRAM` (and `HLSLPROGRAM`).
+This meant that for any shaders with indented `CGPROGRAM` blocks (which is common), the entire code block was being bypassed by the parser.
+Consequently, none of the keyword injections or texture array wrapper modifications were being applied to these shaders, leading to continued invisibility for affected meshes.

 2.  **Grayscale/Broken Textures in Play Mode (Under Investigation):**
-    *   **Symptom Detail:** This issue specifically manifests in Play Mode.
-Textures appear desaturated or incorrect, but render correctly outside of Play Mode.
-This strongly suggests a runtime material/shader property issue or an interaction with Unity's internal rendering pipeline.
-    *   **Initial Analysis:**
-        *   **Texture Arrays:** The optimizer aggressively converts textures into `Texture2DArray`s for merging.
-If `_MainTex` (or other textures) are grayscale, it could be due to:
-            *   Incorrect binding of the `Texture2DArray` to the material.
-            *   Wrong texture format or sRGB settings for the array.
-            *   Issues with UV coordinates not correctly sampling the array slice.
-            *   Shader sampling logic for the `Texture2DArray` might be flawed during runtime.
-        *   **Mipmap Generation:** Lack of proper mipmaps, or mipmap generation issues, can sometimes cause blurry or desaturated textures at runtime, especially at different viewing distances.
-    *   **Fixes Implemented (for investigation):**
-        *   **Force Mipmaps:** `MaterialOptimizer.cs` was updated to explicitly force mipmap generation for all `Texture2DArray`s created, regardless of the source texture's `mipmapCount`.
-        *   **Enhanced Logging:**
-            *   `MaterialOptimizer.cs` now logs the *exact* list of keywords being collected from the material (`shaderKeywords`).
-            *   `MaterialOptimizer.cs` now logs when a texture is added to the `texturesToMerge` list, confirming its eligibility for `Texture2DArray` conversion.
-            *   `TextureOptimizer.cs` now logs the original `mipmapEnabled` state, `mipmapCount`, and `format` for each texture processed.
-            *   (Previous attempt to add debug logs to `ShaderOptimizer.cs` about injected keywords was seemingly not reflected in previous `TrashBin` output, possibly due to build mismatch).
+    *   This issue likely persists due to the underlying parsing failure described above.
+Once the shader code blocks are correctly processed, the grayscale issue might resolve itself, as proper keyword injection and texture handling will be applied.

+**Latest Fix Implemented:**
+*   **`ShaderAnalyzer.cs` (in `Run` method):** Modified the `CGPROGRAM` detection logic to be robust against leading whitespace (`line.Trim() == "CGPROGRAM"`).
+This ensures that the shader's code block is properly parsed and all subsequent optimizations (keyword injection, texture array wrappers) are applied.

 **Next Steps for Debugging:**
 The provided Unity Editor log (`TrashBin/output.txt`, if available) should be meticulously checked for any shader compilation warnings or errors, or runtime messages related to materials or textures.
-The new, detailed logs generated by `WKAvatarOptimizer_Log.txt` must be examined to verify:
+The new, detailed logs generated by `WKAvatarOptimizer_Log.txt` must be examined after running a build with this latest fix to verify:
-*   That the correct keywords are indeed being passed and injected into the generated shader.
+*   **Crucially, that the debug logs for injected keywords are now visible within the generated shader files.** This will confirm the `CGPROGRAM` detection fix is working.
 *   That textures intended for `Texture2DArray`s are correctly identified and processed.
-*   That mipmaps are being generated as expected.

-Further investigation will focus on the interaction between the generated `Texture2DArray`s, material properties, and runtime shader behavior, especially regarding `sRGB` conversion and texture sampling.
+*   The `sRGB` status of the affected textures.
+*   The `_Color` values being set on the optimized materials.
+*   Any discrepancies between working and broken materials.